top of page

 Colin Phillips - Youth Environment Education Worker

-I began my journey into nature-based education through training and teaching bushcraft skills on the East Coast of Yorkshire.
-Working with families to provide hands-on experiences on the land sparked a deep passion for this kind of learning.
-Since then, I’ve dedicated myself to understanding how to better connect young people with the natural world — and, through that, with themselves.
+Colin began his journey into nature-based education through training and teaching bushcraft skills on the East Coast of Yorkshire.
+Working with families to provide hands-on land-based experiences sparked a deep passion for this kind of learning.
+Since then, he has dedicated himself to understanding how to better connect young people with the natural world — and, through that, with themselves.

 Contact: Colin@rewildingyouth.co.uk